rvagg/js-bitcoin-block/README.md

 _coinbase_ transactions.
 See [`BitcoinTransaction#getWitnessCommitmentIndex`](#BitcoinTransaction_getWitnessCommitmentIndex) for details
 on how this is found in the vout array.
 The leading 6 byte flag is removed from the `scriptPubKey` of the vout before being returned by this method.

 **Return value**  _(`Buffer`)_: the witness commitment

+<a name="BitcoinTransaction_getWitnessCommitmentNonce"></a>
+### `BitcoinTransaction#getWitnessCommitmentNonce()`

+Get the witness commitment nonce from the scriptWitness in this transaction.
+This method should only work on _coinbase_ transacitons in SegWit blocks where the transaction data we're working with has full witness data attached (i.e. not the trimmed no-witness form) since the nonce is stored in the scrptWitness.

+The scriptWitness of a SegWit coinbase contains a stack with a single 32-byte array which is the nonce that combines with the witness merkle root to be hashed together and form the witness commitment.

+**Return value**  _(`Buffer`)_: the witness commitment